appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 This property allows you to specify a default value that can be selected when the widget is first displayed.
 This can be useful if you want to pre-populate the widget with a specific value, or if you want to ensure that a certain option is selected by default.

-Please note that this property should be set to match the ```value``` attribute of your desired option from the options property.
+The default selected value should be set to the value of the option from the options property.
+This value should match the value attribute of the selected option.

 <VideoEmbed host="youtube" videoId="KP3qdEi4i3w" title="Default selected value" caption="Default selected value"/>